History of the Jews in Morocco: Under the Almoravids

 The position of the Jews under Almoravid domination was apparently free of major abuses, though there are reports of increasing social hostility against them – particularly in Fes.
 Unlike the problems encountered by the Jews during the rule of the Almohads (the Almoravids' successor dynasty), there are not many factual complaints of excesses, coercion, or malice on the part of the authorities toward the Jewish communities.
 It is known, however, that Yusuf Ibn Tashfin forbade Jews living in the capital city Marrakesh.
 It was allowed for them to trade there, but if a Jew was caught in the city during night hours it was punishable by death.

 Under the Almoravids, some Jews prospered (although far more so under Ali III, than under his father Yusuf ibn Tashfin).
 Among those who held the title of "vizier" (وزير) or "nasih" (ناصح) in Almoravid times were the poet and physician Abu Ayyub Solomon ibn al-Mu'allam, Abraham ibn Meïr ibn Kamnial, Abu Isaac ibn Muhajar, and Solomon ibn Farusal.

+From the traditional Iberian historiographical perspective, the Almoravids and Almohads are seen as having disrupted the convivencia of medieval Iberia.